DaemonDude23/helmizer/README.md

 ## About

 **Helmizer** takes various inputs from a YAML config file (`helmizer.yaml` by default) and constructs a [kustomization file](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) from those inputs.
+It can run a sequence of commands before rendering the kustomization file.

 For example, instead of manually entering the paths to [`resources`](https://kubectl.docs.kubernetes.io/references/kustomize/resource/) in a kustomization file, this tool will walk any number of directories containing resources and populate the kustomization with these resources.
 Or only pull in individual files, it's your choice.